 It’s probably no secret that a successful brand begins with a strong logo design.
-But, while creating a logo may seem simple, there are several factors that accompany a design that actually does well with your audience – including the shapes that you use.
+But, while it may seem simple to make a logo, there are several factors that accompany a design that actually does well with your audience – including the shapes that you use.

 Shapes are the building blocks of any design.
 Our brains are wired to pick out shapes and memorize them easily as a way of learning new things.
 That’s why memorable and bold shapes are easier to recall, and they leave a lasting impact.